Q – How do I choose which CCS to use?

 A – This varies for service to service.
 Some (though few) government funded CCSs do not charge fees, whilst most others do charge.
 The fees for funded services use vary from a nominal amount (ie $5 per parent) to hourly rates.
 Fees may also apply for the provision of reports, file notes or staff appearances at court proceedings.
 Many funded CCSs do provide opportunity for participants to apply for a fee reduction or waiver.

-Privately operated services charge full fees at varying rates.
+Privately operated services and full fee paying CCSs charge full fees at varying rates.